AdobeDocs/release-notes.en/current.md

 <!--
 ### New Adobe [!DNL Analytics] support knowledge base{#kb-analytics}

-New articles and updates to existing articles for [!DNL Analytics].-->
+New articles and updates to existing articles for [!DNL Analytics].

 {style="table-layout:auto"}-->